-- Simon Parford, Partner in the Medical Negligence Department, is a Director and Trustee of Headway Plymouth and the Chestnut Appeal, a local charity promoting awareness of and helping those who suffer from prostate, testicular and penile cancer.
+- Simon Parford, Partner in the Medical Negligence Department, is a Director and Trustee of Headway Plymouth and the Chestnut Appeal for Men's Health, a local charity promoting awareness of and helping those who suffer from prostate, testicular and penile cancer.

 - Samantha Buckthought, Head of the Wills & Trust Department, is an advisor to Plymouth Dementia Action Alliance and is on the advisory board for Veterans with Dogs.

 - Vikki Martin, Head of Family Department, is a Trustee for First Light; a charity based in the South West supporting victims of domestic abuse and sexual violence.

 - Karen Walker, Personal Injury Department, is a Director of Headway Plymouth.

 - Helena Campbell, Medical Negligence Department, is a Chair on the Board of Trustees and Director for Veterans With Dogs, a local charity providing assistance dogs and support for veterans with PTSD.
 Helena is also the South West Ambassador for the Meningitis Research Foundation and is a befriender supporting families affected by meningitis during their hospital stay, their recovery or following the loss of a loved one.